 Image source: Guru 99

-The parameter determines the degree to which user can depend on the system during its operation.
+The parameter determines the degree to which the user can depend on the system during its operation.
 Stability Testing is done to check the efficiency of a developed product beyond a particular workload capacity, often to a breaking point.
 Stability testing is also referred to as load testing or endurance testing.

-The ease with which the user can learn, operate, prepare inputs and outputs through interaction with a system.
+The ease with which the user can learn, operate, and prepare inputs and outputs through interaction with a system.
 It measures how end-users use software applications and exposes usability defects.

 In other words, interoperability testing aims to determine end-to-end functionality between two communicating systems as specified by the requirements.
 For example, interoperability testing is done between smartphones and tablets to check data transfer via Bluetooth.

-Types of performance testing
+Types of performance tests